Skip to content

 This is HELIX’s answer to “every project needs consistency” without forcing any specific tech stack on the framework itself.
 The standards are project-owned.
 The injection mechanism is universal.

-One alignment skill closes the loop
+One helix skill closes the loop

 What this shape buys you